Postdoctoral Fellowship in Implementation Research in Mental Health and Substance Use Disorder Treatment

-The Penn Center for Mental Health Policy (CMH) at the University of Pennsylvania (Penn) Perelman School of Medicine invites applications for post-doctoral fellowships.
-This one-of-a-kind interdisciplinary training program at the intersection of implementation science, public policy, and mental health provides an excellent opportunity for social scientists to improve their knowledge of implementation science, behavioral economics, public mental health systems, qualitative and quantitative research methods, and how to conduct research that can impact the needs of our most vulnerable citizens.
-The center’s research addresses the needs of individuals with psychiatric and developmental disabilities across the lifespan, and the intersection of policy and practice.
-The CMH has a longstanding commitment to postdoctoral training, and offers a unique environment in which to train early-stage investigators.
-Over the past three decades, faculty have collaborated closely with community agencies, including Philadelphia’s Departments of Health and Behavioral Health and the School District of Philadelphia.
+The Penn Center for Mental Health (CMH) at the University of Pennsylvania Perelman School of Medicine invites applications for post-doctoral fellowships.
+This one-of-a-kind interdisciplinary training program at the intersection of implementation science, public policy, and mental health provides an excellent opportunity for social scientists to improve their knowledge of implementation science, behavioral economics, public mental health systems, qualitative and quantitative research methods, and how to conduct research that can address the needs of our traditionally underserved citizens.
+The center’s research addresses the needs of individuals with psychiatric and developmental disabilities across the lifespan.
+Penn CMH has a longstanding commitment to postdoctoral training, and offers a unique environment in which to train early-stage investigators.
+Over the past four decades, faculty have collaborated closely with community agencies, including Philadelphia’s Departments of Health and Behavioral Health and the School District of Philadelphia.
 Through these partnerships, we have created unique opportunities to embed postdoctoral trainees in the settings in which they hope to conduct research.

-Through our new partnership with Penn’s Center for Health Incentives and Behavioral Economics, (CHIBE) postdoctoral trainees also have the opportunity to learn about and apply psychological insights and methods of behavior change to implementation science in mental health.
+Through our partnership with Penn’s Center for Health Incentives and Behavioral Economics (CHIBE), trainees also can learn about and apply psychological insights and methods of behavior change to implementation science in mental health.
 While these methods and related opportunities are particularly germane to our NIMH-funded T32 and projects funded through our NIMH-funded ALACRITY Center (P50), they are available to all postdocs in our center, in consultation with their primary mentors.

-We have 4 fellowship positions available through two different tracks.
+We have up to 4 fellowship positions available through two different opportunities.
 Please specify which track you are applying to in your cover letter.
 You may indicate more than one track in your cover letter.
-If you have questions about the tracks, please reach out to Rinad Beidas, PhD, Director of Implementation Research at firstname.lastname@example.org.
+If you have questions about the tracks, please contact David Mandell, ScD, at email@example.com.

-Track 1 (T32): Two positions are available through our NIMH funded T32, The Academic-Community Experience (ACE): A postdoctoral training fellowship in implementation science to promote mental health.
-Each T32 fellow will be assigned one of the following mentors, depending on their interests: Rinad Beidas, PhD, Hilary Bogner, MD, MSCE, Dianne Chambless, PhD, David Mandell, ScD, Steven Marcus, PhD, or David Oslin, MD.
-The primary responsibility of the T32 fellow is to develop an independent research agenda.
+T32: Two positions are available through our NIMH funded T32, The Academic-Community Experience (ACE): A postdoctoral training fellowship in implementation science to promote mental health.
+Each T32 fellow will be assigned mentors from Penn faculty, across departments, depending on their content and methods interests.
+The T32 fellow will develop a research agenda that will launch their career as an independent scientist.

-In addition to mentorship, postdoctoral fellows will have an abundance of resources available to them, including opportunities to:
+In addition to mentorship, postdoctoral fellows will have many resources and opportunities available to them, including:

-Develop an individualized research program under the mentorship from a core faculty member and secondary mentorship from other faculty in the broader Penn community.
-This includes opportunities to engage in both primary data collection and secondary data analysis
+- Developing an individualized research program under the mentorship from a core faculty member and secondary mentorship from other faculty in the broader Penn community.

-• Participate in coursework specific to the fellow’s individualized needs assessment
+- Participation in coursework specific to the fellow’s individualized needs assessment.

-• Interact with community partners from the city and state level as part of CMHPSR’s relationships with the Department of Behavioral Health, Community Behavioral Health, and the School District of Philadelphia
+- Interaction with community partners from the city and state level as part of CMH’s relationships with the Philadelphia Department of Behavioral Health, Community Behavioral Health, and the School District of Philadelphia.

-• Attend seminars that include monthly professional development didactics, national implementation science experts at least twice a year, a quarterly implementation science working group, and a monthly implementation science journal club
+- Seminars that include monthly professional development didactics, national implementation science experts at least twice a year, a bimonthly implementation science works-in-progress meeting, and a monthly implementation science journal club.

-• Access pilot funds and receive a travel budget annually for professional development and networking
+- Pilot funds and receive a travel budget annually for professional development and networking.

 Eligibility: The Center seeks applications from persons with a PhD, MD, or equivalent doctoral degree and a strong commitment to a career in mental health services research and implementation science.
-Past applicants have come from both qualitative and quantitative backgrounds in disciplines such as clinical psychology, school psychology, community psychology, social work, public health and anthropology.
+Past applicants have come from both qualitative and quantitative backgrounds in disciplines such as anthropology, clinical psychology, school psychology, community psychology, medicine, nursing, public health, and social work.
 Both recent graduates as well as those seeking to enhance their skills in new areas are welcome to apply.
-We encourage applications with interests in digital health, integrated behavioral health care, global mental health, or behavioral economics.
+We encourage applications with interests in digital health, integrated behavioral health care, substance use, global mental health, or behavioral economics.
 Stipends vary with experience.